Darius Victor: Arizona Cardinals

 On November 29, 2017, Victor was signed to the Arizona Cardinals' practice squad.
 He signed a reserve/future contract with the Cardinals on January 2, 2018.

 On May 1, 2018, Victor was waived by the Cardinals.
 He was re-signed on August 28, 2018.
 He was waived on September 1, 2018.

+Hamilton Tiger-Cats

+In February 2019, Victor was signed by Hamilton Tiger-Cats.
+He was released on April 30, 2019, between mini-camp and before start of main training camp.

 New York Guardians

-In October 2019, Victor was selected by the New York Guardians in the 2020 XFL Draft.
+In October 2019, Victor was selected by the New York Guardians in the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 New Jersey Generals

 Victor was drafted by the New Jersey Generals of the United States Football League.
-He was named to the All-USFL team following the season and would be named the 2022 United States Football League Offensive Player of the Year after leading the league with nine touchdown runs.
+He was named to the All-USFL team following the season and was named the 2022 United States Football League Offensive Player of the Year after leading the league with nine touchdown runs.

 On July 19, 2022, Victor worked out with the New Orleans Saints, but no deal was reached.

+Victor re-signed with the Generals on July 12, 2023.
+The Generals folded when the XFL and USFL merged to create the United Football League (UFL).

+Memphis Showboats

+On January 5, 2024, Victor was drafted by the Memphis Showboats during the 2024 UFL dispersal draft.